 Awesome Native American Indian History & Art for Kids

-Large Native American collection contains more than 4,000 objects.
+Large impressive array of Native American art.
+Their collection contains more than over 12,000 works of art in the form of sculpture, works on paper, ceramics, artifacts and more.
 Highlights the seven major culture areas in the United States: the Northwest Coast, California, the Southwest, the Plains, the Woodlands, Southeast, & the Arctic.
 3 South Mountain Ave, Montclair NJ, 973-746-5555.

 NJ STATE MUSEUM

 17th century exhibits & programs exploring the history of Indians & Europeans in colonial NJ.
-Features Native American artifacts: a dugout canoe, tools, weapons, clothing, ornaments and jewelry.
-New family friendly exhibit called Hearth & Home offers visitors the opportunity to learn about home life of Native Americans.
+Features Native American textiles, bead and artifacts: a dugout canoe, tools, weapons, clothing, ornaments and jewelry.
 205 W State St, Trenton NJ, 609-292-6464.

 AMERICAN MUSEUM OF NATURAL HISTORY

-Featuring Hall of the Eastern Woodlands, Hall of Plains Indians, and Hall of Northwest Coast Indians.
+Featuring Hall of the Eastern Woodlands, Hall of Plains Indians, and Hall of Northwest Coast Indians (the later hall is near completion of their multi-year project with anticipated re-opening Spring 2022.
+These halls explores aspects of traditional Iroquois, Ojibwa, Creek, Hidatsa, Dakota, Cheyenne, Arapaho, Crow and other Native cultures.
 Showcasing artifacts such as cooking utensils, clothing, weapons, masks, and jewelry from traditional Native American cultures.
 See models of the wigwam to the longhouse.
 79th St & Central Park West, New York NY, 212-769-5100.